Avoiding Accidents With Wildlife This Spring

 - Be aware during the dawn and dusk hours, deer are most active then

 - Deer are highly unpredictable, they are easily scared by loud noises, headlights, and fast-moving vehicles

 - Slow down and pay attention in areas where deer crossing signs are posted

 - If you see a deer at the edge of the road or beginning to cross the street, brake firmly and do not swerve

 - When you are able, use your high-beam headlights have a better view of the road, and wildlife, ahead of you

 - Obey the posted speed limits and wear your seat belt

-If you’ve been injured in an automobile accident, contacting an experienced accident injury attorney is your first step in making sure you receive the compensation you deserve.
+If you’ve been injured in an automobile accident, contacting an experienced South Bend personal injury attorney is your first step in making sure you receive the compensation you deserve.